 **Be sure to use paint-able caulk for this step.

-Once that was dry I painted them with one coat of Chalk Paint.
+Once that was dry I originally painted them with one coat of Chalk Paint.
 A similar color is this one.

-Next I painted one coat of Country Grey Chalk Paint over that….
+Next, I painted one coat of medium shade over that…

-Then over those 2 paint layers, I painted one coat of Old White Chalk Paint.
+Then over those 2 paint layers, I painted one coat of off-white.

 Once distressed, I wanted to be able to see a touch of each color.

-You don’t have to use the same type of paint I used, but try to find similar colors to get this same effect.
+You don’t have to use the same paint I used, but try to find similar colors to get this same effect.